Bust out the coolers, grills and chairs. Make the rounds to Wegmans and Consumers. It’s Independence Day weekend, people!

 Chiavetta’s Marinade: Drive around Buffalo and its suburbs on any summer day and you might catch a whiff of a Chiavetta’s chicken BBQ.
 It’s sort of our thing.
 Bring that flavor home with a bottle of Chiavetta’s marinade and soak your chicken, veggies and even tofu in it for that signature tangy, slightly spicy flavor.

-For the Cooler:
+For the Cooler

 Labatt Blue Beer: If you’re looking for a beer you can crush all day, skip the usual domestics and grab a 12-er of Blue.
 It may have a Canadian maple leaf on the can, but this beer is as Buffalo as wings, see: their headquarters on Perry Street.

-Cans, Crowlers and Kegs from Local Breweries: The WNY region is now quenched with nearly 50 breweries.
+Cans, Crowlers and Kegs from Local Breweries: The WNY region is now quenched with more than 50 breweries.
 From sours, stouts, pilsners, porters, IPAs and APAs, that means there’s a beer style for every taste.
 Instead of picking just a few to highlight, I’ll just name the beer I drank last: Community Beer Works – Good Neighbor American IPA.

 42 North Hard Seltzer: Not one to be left in the dust on growing trends, 42 North is the first brewery or distillery in Buffalo to make a spiked seltzer.
 The seltzer, Source, is a refreshing, light drink to get you through the hot, sunny days of Buffalo summers.